vitoanastasia/vitoanastasia/README.md

-## 👋 Hi, I’m Vito
+👋 Hi, I’m Vito and I use he/they pronouns.
+Welcome!

-😄 Pronouns: he/they
+🏠 I live in Silver Spring, MD with my dog and cat.

-📊 I'm a Data Analyst and currently work in the non-profit healthcare space.
+📊 I'm a Data Analyst in the non-profit healthcare space.

 🦄 Skills and Tools: SQL, Tableau, Excel